threestudio-project/threestudio/README.md

 ## Known Problems

-- Validation/testing using resumed checkpoints have iteration=0, will be problematic if some settings are step-dependent.
-- Gradients of Vanilla MLP parameters are empty if autocast is enabled in AMP (temporarily fixed by disabling autocast).
+- Gradients of Vanilla MLP parameters are empty in AMP (temporarily fixed by disabling autocast).
 - FullyFused MLP may cause NaNs in 32 precision.

 ## Citing threestudio